 Recommended by Amanda Swadlo, Designer

-- “The needs of the patient come first” is the vision that drove Dr. W.W.
-Mayo and sons Dr. Charles and Dr. William Mayo to found and build Mayo Clinic.
-That same vision is at the core of their culture of philanthropy, which has built one of the most unique and loved brands in healthcare and has propelled Mayo Clinic to again be ranked #1 in the nation by U.S. News and World Report 2018-2019.
+- Dr. W.W.
+Mayo and sons Dr. Charles and Dr. William Mayo found and build Mayo Clinic on the notion that “The needs of the patient come first."
 Management Lessons from Mayo Clinic, by Leonard Berry and Kent Seltman, provides insights into what it takes to create a living brand embraced by all its team members and attract patients and benefactors from around the world.

 - Nir Eyal masterfully weaves his insights of technology, business, and psychology into his four-fold model, which explains how to create habit-forming digital products in his book Hooked: How to Build Habit-Forming Products.